Stanislavski: Physical Action

-In the last years of his life Stanislavski developed an approach to acting that synthesised the most useful parts of his previous systems: that of Physical Action.
-This 4-day course will employ Laban’s vocabulary of the natural rhythms of human behaviour: and explore, through simple practical exercises and scenes, how physical action can lead to a truthful fusion of character and situation.
+In the last years of his life, Stanislavski developed an approach to acting that synthesised the most useful parts of his previous systems: that of Physical Action.
+This five-day course will employ Laban’s vocabulary of the natural rhythms of human behaviour, and explore, through simple practical exercises and scenes, how physical action can lead to a truthful fusion of character and situation.

 This course is designed and led by Brigid Panet.

-Participants work with Course Director, director, with support from a RADA faculty movement instructor.
+Participants work with the Course Director, with support from RADA Movement Teacher Katya Benjamin.

 Students below the age of 18 are not normally accepted.
 Entrance is by written application.
 The course is most suitable for actors of some experience or those who wish to revive their craft through practice.
 Students should be prepared to present material in front of other students.
 There is no upper age limit.
 Fluency in both written and spoken English is essential.
 If, for any reason, the Course Director feels that you have not enough experience, your application will be unsuccessful.